Marie Lafarge: Aftermath

-While imprisoned, Marie wrote her Mémoires, which was published in 1841.
+While imprisoned, Marie wrote her Mémoires, which were published in 1841.

 At last, in June 1852, stricken with tuberculosis, she was released by Napoleon III.
 She settled in Ussat in Ariège and died on 7 November the same year, protesting her innocence.
 She was buried in the cemetery of Ornolac.

 For Charles Lachaud, the Lafarge case was his baptism of fire.
 He later achieved greater fame defending François Achille Bazaine against charges of treason and was able to defend successfully another woman named Marie—last name Bière—in 1880.
 Jeanne Brécourt, whom he defended in 1877, was found guilty.

 As for the monastery, it was bought again by the Carthusian monks in 1860 and flourished as before until it was sold again in 1904.
 It served as a shelter for children in World War I, then as a sanitarium for women and children run by the département of the Seine until 5 January 1965 when it became a shelter for semi-handicapped children.
 Finally, in January 2005, it was purchased by the département of Corrèze.
 The site of the former foundry (also that of the watermill powering it) now is privately owned.

 In popular culture

 In 1937, the Lafarge case was fictionalized in the novel The Lady and the Arsenic by Joseph Shearing (a pseudonym of Marjorie Bowen).

 The story of Marie Lafarge got the cinematic treatment in 1938 with the release of the film L'Affaire Lafarge, directed by Pierre Chenal, with Marcelle Chantal as Marie and Pierre Renoir as Charles.
 The film is notable for being the first French film to use flashbacks as a narrative device.
 The film had controversy as the grand-niece of Charles Lafarge sued the film's producers for defaming the memory of her great-uncle.

 The radio series Crime Classics broadcast a version of the story of Marie Lafarge in its October 14, 1953 episode, titled "The Seven Layered Arsenic Cake of Madame Lafarge".
 Marie Lafarge was portrayed by Eve McVeagh, and William Conrad played the part of Charles Lafarge.
 The broadcast claimed that Marie Lafarge committed suicide after her release from prison.

+Between 1989 and 1994, Czech Television produced in cooperation with some German TVs four seasons of the television series Dobrodružství kriminalistiky (Adventure of Criminalistics).
+The second episode of the first series, titled "Jed" ("Poison"), dealt with the case of Marie Lafarge.
+The whole story is narrated, including the turbulent course of the trial.
+Marie Lafarge was portrayed by German actress Anke Sevenich, Tomáš Töpfer played a smaller part of Charles Lafarge, while Viktor Preiss as the Lafarge's lawyer and Ladislav Frej as the prosecutor stand in the center of the story.